rahulranjansah/pulsesuite/README.md

 - Consider implementing asynchronous I/O for large-scale HPC runs
 - Use HDF5 or similar for structured output in production runs

+**Code Conversion Notes**
+- The codebase is being actively converted from Fortran to Python
+- Recent conversions include core Coulomb interaction functions (`Vint`, `Vehint`, `CalcCoulombArrays`) from `coulomb.f90`
+- Functions maintain original Fortran naming conventions for compatibility
+- JIT compilation (Numba) is used where appropriate as an OpenMP alternative
+- All converted functions include comprehensive documentation and type hints

 **AI review**
-- Used AI to write the code with human in the loop, some values might be wrong.
+- Used Agentic-AI to write the code with human in the loop
 - Constantly reviewing the code and making sure it is correct.
+- Fortran-to-Python conversions are verified against original Fortran implementations

 ## Physical Units